If you have a Samsung Frame TV and are wondering if you can DIY a less expensive version of the frames you’ve seen online… the simple answer is YES!

 This was my inspiration picture from McGee & Co:

 I loved the gold and the mottled texture on an otherwise pretty simple frame design.

 The DIY Process:

-We went ahead and started the project with 1×3 boards from the home improvement store.
-We were precise on our measurements, and I think honestly, maybe too precise, because the boards almost didn’t want to fit on the TV when we were ready to put it on the TV.
+We went ahead and started the project with (2) 8ft long 1×3 boards from the home improvement store.
+We measured and cut them to size with our skill saw.
+We were precise on our measurements, and I think honestly, maybe too precise, because the boards almost didn’t want to fit on the TV when we were ready to put it on.

 (We also didn’t account for a small sensor on the bottom of the screen that we almost broke off when we were trying to push the frame back further towards the wall.
 Whoops!)